pitastrudl/wekanwiki/Raspberry-Pi.md

 sudo apt-get install ubuntu-desktop
 ```

+Note: Raspbian is not recommended, because it is 32bit and has [32bit MongoDB that has file size limit of 2 GB](https://www.mongodb.com/blog/post/32-bit-limitations), if it grows bigger then it gets corrupted.
+That's why here is 64bit arm64 version of Ubuntu.

 ### 1. Download Ubuntu 19.10 64bit Server for RasPi and write to SD Card

 Download from: https://ubuntu.com/download/raspberry-pi